Last reviewed June 19, 2026

 We tested with an Extech SDL600 SPL meter, A-weighted, slow response, 10 ft direct line of sight.

-You can verify those numbers on our Decibel Distance Calculator.
+You can model that drop-off on our Decibel Distance Calculator.

 Who this is for